stolinski/tolin.ski/src/posts/syntax-live-jam-stack.md

 status: LIVE
 ---

-The 2nd ever Syntax Live.
-Wes and I had games and fun user interaction.
+The 1st ever Syntax Live.
+Wes and I meet for the first time and do a live show.

 <!-- excerpt -->